how we’ve helped.

 The outcome is this group of people, across multiple departments, has a better understanding of needs and struggles and how best they can support each other in their mission.

 “Mushroom leather.
-No. The kind you wear.”
+The kind you wear.”

 HP logo.